 I need to update something

-The first place is where we we hold information about the owner of the profile and that can be updated by logging in and then selecting EDIT PROFILE from the menu bar.
-Because you have already read the FAQ entry about what a profile is you'll realise that the profile is just a container for athletes.
+If you need to update information about the owner of the profile that can be updated by logging in and then selecting Edit profile from the My Area menu.
+Because you have already read the FAQ entry about what a profile is you'll realise that the profile is just a container for athletes, their orders and their results.
 It's perfectly possible for a profile to be created for a club rather than a person.

 PLEASE NOTE: the profile owner is also generally an athlete!
 Updating the profile does NOT update the athlete data and it is the athlete data that is used when you enter an event.
-If you or any of your athletes change address, email, phone, club, etc then you really do need to update that information under MY ATHLETES as well or the data sent to an organiser may well be incorrect.
+If you or any of your athletes change address, email, phone, club, etc then you really do need to update that information on any current entries (Tickets) as well or the data sent to an organiser may well be incorrect.

-If you don't want to see an athlete in your profile then use the Hide option under MY ATHLETES to suppress them from appearing in your list of athletes when you enter an event.
+If you don't want to see an athlete in your profile then use the Hide option under Your athletes to suppress them from appearing in your list of athletes when you enter an event.
 You cannot delete an athlete, only hide them.
+If you have multiple versions of an athlete it is possible to get them 'merged' so their results appear in one place.
+Email firstname.lastname@example.org with the details and we will sort it out for you.

 I need to change my T-shirt size, swim time, start time

-Many events have additional components such as a T-shirt that you selected a size for, a requirement for an estimated time or start group.
-Between entering the event and the day you may decide that you want to adjust some of this information.
-These details are held under MY ORDERS where you will see a list of all the orders that you have placed through the system.
+Many events have additional components such as a T-shirt that you selected a size for, a requirement for an estimated time or start group, etc. Between entering the event and the day itself you may decide that you want to adjust some of this information.
+These details are held under Your tickets where you will see a list of all the entries that you have placed through the system.

-Simply select the relevant order and then use the blue highlighted links to go in and edit this additional information.
-The range of options available depends on what the event organiser has allowed so, for example, you might be able to change the T-shirt size to a Large but you cannot change your start group.
+Simply select the relevant Ticket and then use the options to go in and edit this additional information.
+The range of changes available depends on what the event organiser has allowed so, for example, you might be able to change the T-shirt size but not change your start group.
 When an option you want to modify is available just make the change and save it and the system will be updated (obviously don't change your T-shirt size the night before an event because by then it's far too late...).

 We have a more detailed page covering all the possible options HERE.